Italy: Self-employment visa and freelancing step-by-step

 Find out if your profession is regulated

-Italy distinguishes between two categories of professions.
+Italy distinguishes between 2 categories of professions.
 Your type of profession defines the paperwork you'll require for the next steps.

 1. Non-regulated professions are freelance jobs that don’t require a degree or professional qualification.